 This module will provide you with a strong foundation in basic chemical principles and practice.
 You’ll spend three hours in lectures every week and have regular lab sessions in which you’ll gain practical skills and learn how to solve complex problems.

 Fundamentals of Engineering Design

 This module aims to ensure that students understand the fundamental basis of design, and the design tools most commonly used by engineers in industry.
-You’ll learn the design criterions for few process equipment such as pumps, heat exchangers, and phase separators.
-To learn the basics of process plant economics and plant optimisation using cost models.
-You’ll spend three hours in lectures and four hours in workshops each week studying for this module.
+There is a strong focus on the design criterions for process equipment such as pumps, heat exchangers, and phase separators.
+You’ll also learn the basics of process plant economics and plant optimisation using cost models.
+Every week you’ll spend six hours in practical workshops and two hours in computing sessions.

 Chemical and Phase Equilibria

-This module is an introduction to chemical thermodynamics and its applications to chemical, vapour/liquid, liquid/liquid and solid/liquid equilibria, and Correlation and prediction of data.
-You’ll spend 2 hours in lectures and one hour in practicals per week studying for this module.
+This module is an introduction to chemical thermodynamics and its applications to chemical, vapour/liquid/liquid and solid/liquid equilibria, and correlation and prediction of data.
+You’ll spend two hours in lectures and one hour in practicals per week studying for this module.

 In this module you’ll study the flow of fluids through beds of particles.
 You’ll study modules including: simultaneous flow of gas and liquid through packed columns dynamics of a single particle, terminal velocity, solid/liquid separation processes, solid/ centrifugal separations particle size reduction; drops and bubbles; conveying.
 You’ll spend three hours in lectures and three hours in practicals per week.